STD Testing In Leesburg

 Because many STDs cause no outright symptoms, you should get tested if you’re sexually active.
 You should get tested right away if you have any symptoms at all or changes in the way your genitals look or feel.

 STD testing is not a standard part of your well-woman exam, so you must request it.
-This can feel awkward or embarrassing, but know that the team at Midatlantic OBGYN is compassionate and discrete when conducting any STD screenings.
+This can feel awkward or embarrassing, but know that our medical professionals in Leesburg and Centreville are compassionate and discrete when conducting any STD screenings.

-If you’re in need of STD testing due to symptoms or your sexual history, call one of the offices or book online with Midatlantic OBGYN today.
+If you’re in need of STD testing in Leesburg or Centreville due to symptoms or your sexual history, call one of the offices or book online with Midatlantic OBGYN today.